Binxly/SwarmDB/README.md

 # SwarmDB Testing Platform

-A lightweight platform for prototyping and testing swarm-based routing between specialized agents.
-Built with Python and the OpenAI Swarm library.
+A lightweight platform for prototyping and testing swarm-based routing between specialized agents and document / vector stores.
+Built with Python, LangChain, and the OpenAI Swarm library.

 ## What's This?